Your library @ home

-Up-coming events include Deborah Rodriguez (author of The Moroccan Daughter) on Thurs 4 March at 1.00 pm.
+Up-coming events include Radicals on Thurs 13 May at 1 pm.
 Sign up for our e-newsletter or follow us on social media for information on upcoming events.

 Book online and we’ll send you a Zoom link to join the meeting.
-Numbers are limited for this free virtual event and bookings are essential.
+Numbers are limited for this free NSW Public Libraries virtual event and bookings are essential.

 Missed it live?
 Catch up on YouTube.
-Authors include Monica McInerney, Belinda Alexandra, James Reucassel, James Bradley, Chris Hammer, Lauren Chater, Garth Nix, Mary Li, Andrew Pippos, Julietta Henderson and General Sir Peter Cosgrove in conversation with Richard Glover.
+Authors include Monica McInerney, Belinda Alexandra, Samuel Johnson, James Reucassel, James Bradley, Chris Hammer, Lauren Chater, Garth Nix, Mary Li, Andrew Pippos, Julietta Henderson, Deborah Rodriguez, and General Sir Peter Cosgrove in conversation with Richard Glover.

 Find your next great read